ACCESS-NRI/access-hive.org.au/.github/pull_request_template.md

 (Delete the instructions after you write your description. 🙃)

-Now, if you really wanna make the ACCESS-Hive developers life easier, then consider filling up what follows.
-If you find that intimidating or you don't really know what some of those bullet points mean, then just delete everything from here onwars.
+Now, if you really wanna make the ACCESS-Hive developers life easier, then consider filling up what follows. 😍 If you find this intimidating or you don't really know what some of those bullet points mean, then just delete everything from here onwards. 🫣

 ## Type of change